apache/drill/_docs/odbc-jdbc-interfaces/020-using-jdbc-with-squirrel-on-windows.md

   * Drill installed in distributed mode on one or multiple nodes in a cluster.
 Refer to the [Install Drill]({{ site.baseurl }}/docs/install-drill/) documentation for more information.
   * The client must be able to resolve the actual hostname of the Drill node(s) with the IP(s).
 Verify that a DNS entry was created on the client machine for the Drill node(s).

-If a DNS entry does not exist, create the entry for the Drill node(s).
+If a DNS entry does not exist, create an entry for the Drill node(s).

-    * For Windows, create the entry in the %WINDIR%\system32\drivers\etc\hosts file.
+    * For Windows, create an entry in the %WINDIR%\system32\drivers\etc\hosts file.
-    * For Linux and Mac, create the entry in /etc/hosts.
+    * For Linux and Mac, create an entry in /etc/hosts.

     <drill-machine-IP> <drill-machine-hostname>

 Example: `127.0.1.1 maprdemo`

 ----------